What is Heart Muscle Inflammation (Myocarditis)?

 Myocarditis is inflammation of the heart muscle (myocardium).
 Inflammation of the heart muscle causes degeneration or death of heart muscle cells.
 Myocarditis has many different causes and can have a range of consequences, from mild (which appears and resolves in a short time) to a rapidly progressive fatal disease.

 The myocardium, also known as cardiac muscle, makes up a large portion of the heart.
 The myocardium may become inflamed from time to time due to infections.
 Bacteria, fungi, autoimmune diseases, especially viruses, can cause inflammation of the heart muscle.
-This condition, which is defined as myocarditis in medicine, is mostly asymptomatic, but in some cases it can lead to heart failure or more serious consequences.

 What Causes Heart Muscle Inflammation (Myocarditis)?